GSathish/eece211/2-2-Specifications.md

 </pre>

 This forces the client to pass in an `ArrayList`, and forces the implementor to return an `ArrayList`, even if there might be alternative `List` implementations that they would rather use.
-Since the behavior of the specification doesn't depend on anything specific about *`ArrayList`*, it would be better to write this spec in terms of the more abstract `List&lt;T>`.
+Since the behaviour of the specification doesn't depend on anything specific about *`ArrayList`*, it would be better to write this spec in terms of the more abstract `List&lt;T>`.

 ## Precondition or postcondition?